Business Today (student magazine): International Conference

-The Business Today International Conference is the organization's largest and signature event.
-Held annually in New York City, the all-expenses-paid event brings 150 distinguished undergraduate students from around the world together with current business and world leaders to discuss and share perspectives on relevant business issues.
+The Business Today International Conference is the organization's largest and signature event, and known as North America's largest nonprofit undergraduate business conference.
+Held annually in New York City, the all-expenses-paid event brings distinguished undergraduate students from around the world together with current business and world leaders to discuss and share perspectives on relevant business issues.
 Past keynote speakers at the conference have included Gerald Ford, Andrea Jung, Brad Smith, and Henry Kissinger.
 The conference also holds a social entrepreneurship pitch competition, the Impact Challenge, which awards $15,000 in seed funding to the top student-created venture.
 This challenge is judged by finance professionals.

-In 2018, the 44th Annual International Conference attracted around 4000 applications and the conference itself focused on the theme of The Future of Work.
-A Writing Competition was also launched to offer alternative entrance into the conference; it published the top three winners in Business Today's Magazine and Online Journal.
+Most recently, the 50th International Conference, themed "Renaissance," took place in November 2024.
+The conference saw increased participation, with 133 students selected from over 3000 applicants, 38% identifying as first-generation and low-income.
+This also marked the first virtual summit to facilitate interactions between executives and 227 additional students.
+A writing competition and Impact Challenge offered alternate means of admission to the conference.

+Over 75 executives attend the event, with speakers including Steve Forbes, Blair Effron, Fabrice Grinda, Michael Kratsios, and James Daunt.
+The conference was staffed by a team of 100 Princeton students selected through a rigorous application process.

 The International Conference is the largest conference of its kind in the United States.